andrijazupic/lcquery/README.md

 | OGLE | `ogle-i/v` | **Vega** | detection (PSF/DIA) | position (cone) |
 | Gaia | `gaia-g/bp/rp` | AB | per-transit (to G≈21) | Gaia DR3 ID |

-† TESS and K2 are each a single broad band; the trailing number is the exposure cadence in **seconds**, so `tess-spoc-120` and `tess-spoc-1800` are the same passband sampled at 2 min vs 30 min.
+† TESS and K2 are each a single broad band; the trailing number is the sampling cadence in seconds — not the exposure, since the per-frame integration is ~2 s for TESS and ~6 s for K2 — so `tess-spoc-120` and `tess-spoc-1800` are the same passband sampled at 2 min vs 30 min.

 ‡ ASAS-SN is the one survey whose two bands sit on different systems: **`asassn-g` is AB, `asassn-v` is Vega** (a Johnson-V-like band, empirically ≈ +0.06 mag from AB).
 Its files therefore carry both systems — resolve per band via the `Filter` column and `band_reference.csv` (below), and its `query_metadata.csv` flux unit reads `uJy_mixed`.